Zilliqa/ZIP/zips/zip-18.md

 # Summary

-The proposal solves TX spamming at the Zilliqa blockchain by increasing the fees of normal transactions, i.e. sending ZIL from address A to address B. Smart contract transactions, e.g. claiming staking rewards or ZilSwap swapping, are **NOT** effected by this proposal.
+The proposal addresses transactions spamming at the Zilliqa blockchain by increasing the fees of payment transactions, making it more costly for anyone to spam the network.
+Smart contract transactions, e.g. claiming staking rewards or ZilSwap swapping, are **NOT** effected by this proposal.
 Additionally, this proposal effects the circular token-economic model of Zilliqa by potentially increasing the amount of ZILs burned.

 # Abstract